 Spousal Support / Alimony in Connecticut

-About Alimony Laws in Connecticut
+About Alimony Laws

-There is no law that states alimony will always be ordered when a couple divorces in Connecticut.
+There is no law that states alimony will always be ordered when a couple divorces.
 Whether alimony will be paid, how much alimony will be paid and for how long it is to be paid are often among the most challenging issues to resolve in a divorce.
 When the question of spousal support comes up, the court will consider certain factors in making a determination about whether alimony is appropriate in a particular case.
 Some of these factors include:

 - The duration of the marriage